 First, there is determinate being: articulated, intelligible, actualized reality.
 At this level, something is what it is.
 It has form, structure, describable properties.
 It can be formalized, systematized, analyzed.
 Logic operates here.
 Mathematics operates here.
 Normative critique operates here.
 This is the level of what is already determined.

 Second, there is determinability: the structured openness that makes determination possible.
 Determinability is not yet articulated form, but neither is it bare indeterminacy.
-It is the fact that reality can support multiple determinations without being exhausted by any one of them.
-It is differentiated, because not every articulation is equally fitting.
+It is the intelligible openness within which reality can support multiple determinations without being exhausted by any one of them.
+It is differentiated because what becomes articulated within it is not interchangeable.
 Some determinations are more adequate than others.
 This weighting is not imposed by subjectivity; it is encountered as resistance and responsiveness within the real.

-Determinability is therefore pre-formal.
+Determinability is therefore pre-formal but not pre-differentiated.
 Formal systems articulate determinate structures.
 Determinability is the ontological condition that makes formal articulation possible at all.
 It cannot be reduced to logical consistency, for consistency presupposes articulated propositions.
-Nor can it be reduced to modal accessibility relations, for these are themselves formal constructions.
-Determinability is prior to formal representation.
+Nor can it be reduced to modal accessibility relations, for these are themselves formal constructions presupposing structured openness.
+Determinability is prior to formal representation, but it is not prior to plurality.

-To collapse these levels is to invite confusion.
+To collapse these levels is to invite confusion: to treat determinability as brute, to treat plurality as abstract, or to treat love as ornamental.
 To separate them without severing them is the task of metaphysics.

 II.
 On the Status of Pre-Formal Structure